How can we spark meaningful connections at a networking event?

 In a post-pandemic world where casual conversations often feel strained, Blossom set out to reimagine the networking experience.
 Designed as an interactive Human Bingo game, the project aimed to transform awkward mixers into joyful, low-pressure spaces for meaningful connection.

-Blossom used personalized prompts, blended interactions to engage participants in authentic, goal-driven conversations.
 The result?
-89.8% of participants reported enjoying the event, 85.7% deepened existing relationships, and 89.8% expanded their networks
+89.8% of participants reported enjoying the event, 85.7% deepened existing relationships, and 89.8% expanded their networks.

 Blossom